116th Independent Field Battery, RCA: Operational history

-The Great War
+Great War

-Versions of the 116th fought during World War I in Great Britain and France.
+Versions of the 116th fought during World War I in France.

-The Second World War
+Second World War

 The 17th Field Regiment, RCA was mobilized originally as two batteries, the 37th Battery and the 60/76 Battery.
-The 37th Battery was recruited as three troops, A troop at Fort William and Port Arthur, B troop at Fort Frances Frances and Kenora, and C troop at Portage la Prairie.
+The 37th Battery was recruited as three troops, A troop at Fort William and Port Arthur, B troop at Fort Frances and Kenora, and C troop at Portage la Prairie.
 The 60/76 Battery was recruited entirely from Saskatchewan, half coming from Aneroid and other points in Western and South Western Saskatchewan while the second half came from Indian Head and the CPR main line district East of Regina.

 The Non-Permanent Active Militia units from which these two active service batteries were formed, were the 7th Medium Artillery Brigade which consisted of the 16th Battery centred at Kenora, the 17th Battery at Fort Frances and the 18th Battery at Port Arthur, the 26 Field Artillery Brigade from Brandon, the 10th and 22nd Field Artillery Brigades of South Saskatchewan.
-These units provided the NCO and officer nucleus which was responsible for the initial training and the transformation from a civilian to a soldier regiment.
+These units provided the NCO and officer nucleus which was responsible for the initial training and the transformation from a civilian to a soldier.

 The 17th Regiment, RCA was a three-battery, 24 gun regiment.
 Each of the three batteries of the regiment contained two troops.
 The 37th Battery made up Charlie and Dog Troops.

+Battle honours

+In 1930 the Kenora Light Infantry was awarded the following battle honours for the Great War.
+These honours became dormant in 1936 upon conversion to artillery; they were subsumed under the RCA's honorary distinction ubique 'everywhere'.